seqan/seqan/manual/source/Infrastructure/Use/InstallDependencies.rst

 =======================

 SeqAn can optionally make use of ZLIB and BZip2.
 This is relevant mostly for Input/Output.
-Depending on your operating system you may need to install extra packages of these libraries their headers.
+Depending on your operating system you may need to install extra packages of these libraries or their headers.

 GNU/Linux
 ---------